 Finding your way back to calmer waters

 Staying present with strong anxiety can be very challenging to do alone.
 Do not hesitate to get 1:1 support if you need to.
-It is much easier to face the terrifying illusion of the maelstrom when you are with someone who is not affected by it.
-It’s like approaching the whirlpool from a distance, accompanied by a much stronger swimmer.
-The moment you start to feel yourself being pulled in, you can hold onto your companion and they can pull you out of the spinning water.
-Over time, you develop the strength to swim away yourself, and the discernment to know when you need to swim away.
+You can much more easily face the terrifying illusion of the maelstrom when you are with someone who is not affected by it.

 As you develop a relationship with the maelstrom of anxiety, you begin to perceive that it is not the howling life-destroying nightmare you had thought.
 Rather, it is a terrified part of you that has been alone because you did not know how to be with it.
 When you get to know it, it will take you deeper, but in a good way, not a terrifying way.
 Then the waters will calm.